manyminds/api2go/README.md

 }
 ```

-If a client requests this `resource` url, the `FindAll` method of the comments resource will be called with a query
+If a client requests this `related` url, the `FindAll` method of the comments resource will be called with a query
 parameter `postsID`.

 So if you implement the `FindAll` method, do not forget to check for all possible query Parameters.
 This means you have
 to check all your other structs and if it references the one for that you are implementing `FindAll`, check for the
 query Paramter and only return comments that belong to it.
 In this example, return the comments for the Post.

 ## Tests